dmassiani/WordPress-Storytelling/README.md

 Elements need 3 data : type, name and slug

-Available type : editor and image
+Available type : title, editor and image

 You can define much element you want